This post may contain affiliate links. Please see my disclosure policy for details.

 Did you know that famous celebrities like Judi Dench and David Tennant have stayed at the Arden Hotel?
 So, you know that this hotel is fit for a celebrity and you can feel like one for the night in their gorgeous rooms too.

-The Arden Hotel have 40 bedrooms onsite, including suites, classic, superior and deluxe rooms in a variety of sizes and budgets.
+The Arden Hotel has 40 bedrooms onsite, including suites, classic, superior and deluxe rooms in a variety of sizes and budgets.

 I was so excited to spend the night in one of their luxurious feature rooms, which provided lot’s of space and unbeatable comfort.
 I think it was one of the largest rooms I’ve ever stayed in!